-I even had times that the grease on the bottom caught on fire and I had to use water to distinguish it.
-Just to make sure I am talking about Charcoal grills here.
+I even had times when the grease on the bottom caught on fire and I had to use water to distinguish it.
+To make sure I am talking about Charcoal grills here.
 Gas grills are a different subject.

 Aluminum Foil – The Best Solution

 This is the option I choose all the time.
 Even while using a drip pan.
 The reason is that it also collects charcoal ashes that fall off while it burns.